Home > Method > Preserved > How To: Dehydrate Garlic

 We cook with garlic.
 A LOT of garlic.

 My guacamole has garlic.
-Our brisket rub has garlic.
+Our brisket rub has garlic powder.
 My smoked salsa has garlic.
 Those delicious sous vide potatoes are poached in garlic butter.
-The dill pickled carrots have garlic.
+My half sour pickles, pickled jalapenos, and dill pickled carrots have garlic in them.

 I think you get the picture!

-Being that we are heavy garlic consumers, it became obvious a couple of years ago that it was time to “harvest” our own garlic and preserve it for use throughout the year.
-I suck at growing things but am pretty ok at cooking.
-For us, “harvesting” garlic was buying a bulk bag at the local store.
+Being that we are heavy garlic consumers, it became obvious a couple of years ago that it was time to preserve garlic (in large quantities) for year round use!

 This how to guide is dedicated to garlic in everything.

-No. 3 –> If you can, put your dehydrator in the garage or outside in a protected area.
-The smell of dehydrating garlic will float through your whole house.
-You’ll emanate the smell of garlic for a long time!
+• If you can, put your dehydrator in the garage or outside in a protected area.
+The smell of dehydrating garlic will float through your whole house, and even though I love garlic – it’s A LOT! haha

 Homemade garlic powder in a mason jar.